AttenGW: Gravitational-Wave Detection Pipeline 2025

 Figure 4.
 Hierarchical Dilated Convolutional Network (HDCN) used per detector to capture multi-scale temporal structure in the strain.

 Figure 5.
-Cross-Attention Network (CAN) submodules that exchange information between detectors via multi-head attention, enabling detector-specific correlations to be modeled explicitly.
+On the left, Cross-Attention Network (CAN) submodules that exchange information between detectors via multi-head attention, enabling detector-specific correlations to be modeled explicitly.
+On the right, final output module that aggregates enriched detector features into a per-timestep GW detection score suitable for low-latency triggering.

 Related Work:This detector builds on and extends previous ML-based GW detection approaches, in particular by Tian et al. (2023) , and uses real strain data and catalogued events from GWOSC.
 Our contribution retrains on injections into real GWOSC noise, redesigns the multi-detector aggregator with cross-attention for improved false-positive control, and provides a production-ready implementation suitable for integration into federated multi-messenger infrastructures.